SaraTisell/afiyet-olsun/README.md

   * Custom CSS in an external file to style the website
 * Python
   * Python was the main programming language for application using The Django Framework
+* Django
+  * Django Framework was used to build this fullstack application
+* Bootstrap
+  * Boostrap Framework was used for Front-end development
 * GitPod
   * Gitpod IDE was used to develope the website
 * GitHub